bmanders716/bmanders716.github.io/cookbook.md

 Next put in the vegetables sliced, and the herbs tied together.

-Simmer for 4Ω hours longer, skimming occasionally.
+Simmer for 4Ì†®ours longer, skimming occasionally.

 Strain into a clean pan, and set aside to get cold.